 Join us for the premiere of several engaging and topical short films by BLUE HORIZONS students that communicate vital stories of the issues surrounding the global ocean.Â

 This event is sponsored by the Carsey-Wolf Center's Environmental Media Initiative, Department of Film and Media Studies, and UCSB Summer Sessions.

-PLAY: Naked Shakes Production
+PLAY: Much Ado About Nothing a Naked Shakes Production

 UCSB's Naked Shakes' production of A Midsummer Night's Dream by William Shakespeare.
 Naked Shakes is now in its ninth season at UCSB, and its mission since 2006 has been to present energetic, exciting, raw, vibrant Shakespeare using the power of the actors and the language.
 Naked Shakes believes in the transformation of the actor and the space, along with the imaginative ability of the audience.
 Each play is presented clearly and directly so that the audience inhabits the imaginative world of the play through Shakespeare's language.
 The barren physical theater space is very important to the Naked Shakes concept; it takes on the identity of whatever locale or particular piece of poetic language is described, and yet always reminds the audience they are in a theater.

 Saturday, October 1, 2016 - 8:00pm